 “Is there hope?” is a question I hear often.
-One of my patients struggling with a low back injury recently mentioned that doctors keep telling her that there is no hope.
-The look on her face told me how upsetting this was for her, and she asked me, “What do you think?”
+One of my patients struggling with a low back injury recently mentioned that doctors keep telling them that there is no hope.
+The look on their face told me how upsetting this was for them, and they asked me, “What do you think?”

 Before I tell you my answer, I first want to be clear about why both the question and the answer matter.

 Broadly defined, hope is a feeling or expectation for a desired outcome.
 Using standardized tests like the Hope Scale, a number of different studies looking at the impact of hope on chronic disease suggests that it is associated with improved outcomes.
 Higher levels of hope often correlate with increased life satisfaction scores, better lifestyle habits, and lower levels of depression and anxiety.
 Cardiovascular problems seem to recover more favorably in patients that are more hopeful.